NMikolajewicz/scMiko/README.md

 # scMiko

 Set of general and module-specific utility functions used for scRNAseq analysis.
-Build on functionality of Seurat Package.
+Builds upon Seurat Package.